openstack/mistral/doc/source/main_features.rst

 -----------------------

 Mistral supports transferring data from one task to another.
 In other words, if *taskA* produces a value then *taskB* which follows *taskA* can use it.
-In order to use this data Mistral relies on query language called `YAQL <https://github.com/openstack/yaql>`_.
-YAQL is powerful yet simple tool that allows to filter needed information, transform data and call functions.
-Find more information about it in `YAQL official documentation <http://yaql.readthedocs.org>`_ .
-This mechanism allowing to transfer data plays one of the central roles in workflow concept and is referred to as Data Flow.
+In order to use this data Mistral relies on a query language called `YAQL <https://github.com/openstack/yaql>`_.
+YAQL is a powerful yet simple tool that allows the user to filter information, transform data and call functions.
+Find more information about it in the `YAQL official documentation <http://yaql.readthedocs.org>`_ .
+This mechanism for transferring data plays a central role in the workflow concept and is referred to as Data Flow.

-Below is a simple example of how Mistral Data Flow looks like from DSL (workflow language) perspective:
+Below is a simple example of how Mistral Data Flow looks like from the DSL (workflow language) perspective:

 ::